Trump Administration to Hold Migrant Children at Base That Served as WWII Japanese Internment Camp

 Using military bases in this way is not new.
 In 2014, the Obama Administration placed around 7,700 migrant children on bases in Texas, California and Oklahoma, including Fort Sill.
 The temporary shelters were shuttered after four months.
 Last year, the government evaluated several military bases to shelter migrants, but ultimately decided not to use the facilities.

-Fort Sill, located southwest of Oklahoma City, was one of more than a dozen internment camps where hundreds of Japanese-Americans were held during World War II when the U.S. government forcibly removed an estimated 120,000 men, women and children from their homes.
-Later, Fort Sill was used to hold German prisoners of war.
+Fort Sill, located southwest of Oklahoma City, was one of several internment camps where Japanese-Americans were held during World War II.
+Between 1942 and 1946, the U.S. government forcibly removed an estimated 120,000 men, women and children from their homes and incarcerated them across the country.
+Fort Sill was later used to hold German prisoners of war.